united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 ### IMAGE_HEIGHT

 **Description:**  Defines the vertical height of the images acquired.
-If the height value surpasses the maximum <br>capability of the camera the maximum value is set automatically.
+If the height value surpasses the maximum capability of the camera the maximum value is set automatically.

 **Type:** int